Search

 How do defined contribution plans differ from defined benefit plans?

 Defined benefit plans, also known as pensions, are offered by employers to help employees plan for a specific income in retirement.
 They also incentivize a long tenure at a company.
 They offer a lifetime annuity upon retirement that is set at a specific amount, typically calculated based on years of service at the company and an individual's final salary there.
-In addition to the annuity option, a the company many offer a lump sum distribution which can then be rolled to an IRA.
+In addition to the annuity option, the company many offer a lump sum distribution, which then can be rolled to an IRA.

 Defined contribution plans, by contrast, are widely available to working adults.
 They don't guarantee a particular amount of income in retirement and can change in value based on the performance of your investments.
 A major advantage of defined contribution plans is their portability; unlike with some defined benefit plans, assets can roll over to a traditional IRA or your new company's 401(k) plan if you change jobs.
 Portability is dependent on details in the plan document.2